latest nhpb_banner 1__compressed

 Locations of more Louisiana food banks and pantries

-To find more food banks that may be in your parish or town, dial (318) 675-2400.
+To find more food banks, pantries and meal sites that may be in your parish or town, dial (318) 675-2400.
 Additional information can be provided on locations near you.
-Or ask for referrals and information on other Louisiana free food programs, pantries and non-profit centers.
+Or ask for referrals on other Louisiana food programs, free places for coupons, veteran meal programs, the Feeding America services in LA and more.
 There are also government benefits too for the low income, including USDA programs.

 By Jon McNamara